Grand Golf Experiences in New Zealand

 While the golf lovers in your party play award-winning courses, you can relax in luxurious spas, enjoy exquisite 5-star dining, explore the diverse landscapes on nature walks, and simply escape day-to-day life in New Zealand’s expansive oasis.

-Cape Kidnappers is perfect for those who want to be wowed by New Zealand’s dramatic coastal scenery, and is one of the more unique places in the world.
+Cape Kidnappers is perfect for those who want to be wowed by New Zealand’s dramatic coastal scenery and is one of the more unique places in the world.
 Kidnappers’ entire property is perched atop the cliffs overlooking the Pacific Ocean, and the views are reminiscent of Pebble Beach in California.
 Designed by famed architect Tom Doak, this par-71 track is always near the top of the world golf course rankings.
 Even non-golfers will find the rolling hills, sea cliffs, rare bird colonies, and clear ocean views rewarding.
 This is one of those courses where a spouse or partner can simply ride along in a cart and enjoy the jaw-dropping scenery.

 The Farm at Cape Kidnappers, the onsite accommodation, offers an impeccable 5-star lodge experience, including a beautiful spa, gourmet dining, and an impressive wine cellar.
 Since you are in New Zealand, spending abundant time outdoors is a requirement.
-Activities are too many to list—whether they be on foot, on the water, or in the air.
-One of my personal favorite onsite activities is cranking up the quad bikes for a spin all around this expansive property.
+Activities are too many to list—whether on foot, on the water, or in the air.
+One of my favorite onsite activities is cranking up the quad bikes for a spin around this expansive property.

-For the wine lovers, world-class wineries in Hawke’s Bay are just a short drive away.
+For wine lovers, world-class wineries in Hawke’s Bay are just a short drive away.
 This is always one of my favorite parts of visiting Cape Kidnappers.
 Just a little further down the road is the town of Napier, which almost seems set in a time capsule with the art deco architecture that dominates the town center.

 With sweeping views of the Pacific Ocean, The Lodge at Kauri Cliffs entices at every turn.
 With a world-class spa, stunning infinity pool, three private swimming beaches, two tennis courts, mountain bikes, horse riding, fishing, and more, you’ll be able to explore this beautiful and remote area at any level of activity.

-Set on the tranquil shores of Lake Taupo, the scenic hub of New Zealand’s North Island, this modern uber-luxury Lodge and golf course opened to great fanfare a couple years ago, and for good reason.
+Set on the tranquil shores of Lake Taupo, the scenic hub of New Zealand’s North Island, this modern uber-luxury Lodge and golf course opened to great fanfare a couple of years ago, and for good reason.
 It’s simply amazing.